 Of course!
-We are eager to have teachers test our products which are designed to help make your job as a teacher easier!
+We are eager to have teachers use our products which are designed to help make your job as a teacher easier!
 When the Socrait service is used by a teacher in a classroom setting, Socrait functions as a school official under FERPA and we process personal data solely for the school’s educational purpose.
 We worked with the best privacy lawyers in the country to make sure our Privacy Policy and End User Agreement align with FEPRA, COPPA and State requirements from a student privacy and data security perspective.
 If you have any questions or concerns, speak with your school edtech leader, we are happy to do a call with them to go over our Privacy Policy, security practices, and answer any other questions.

 We’re building Socrait from the ground up for the privacy and security needs of students, teachers, schools, and districts.
 We do not sell your data for any reason and we are building our platform to achieve world class security and privacy standards.
 We are also working with some of the best K12 privacy experts in the country to help us design and develop our data protection practices.
 You can find our comprehensive privacy and security policy documentation on our privacy page here.